If you are finally ready to jump into Twitter, here are 11 Twitter tips for beginners to help you get started.

 3. Leverage Links

 You can and should include a link to a personal website, social landing page (about.me) or LinkedIn profile.
-Think about where you want people to learn more about you, and use the right link to send them there.
+Think about where you want people to go to learn more about you, and use the right link to send them there.

 4. Tweet Interesting & Relevant Content